andrewfullerton/quickinspectR/README.md

   thereof) in your data.
 - `inspect_missing`: graphically inspect missingness in your data.

+By design, all **quickinspectR** functions require only one argument: a data frame or a tibble (`data`).
+Unless otherwise specified, functions will display all the relevant variables contained in the data frame and default to easy-to-read plot styling.

 ## Installation

-You can install the development version of quickinspectR from [GitHub](https://github.com/andrewfullerton/quickinspectR) with:
+You can install the development version of **quickinspectR** from [GitHub](https://github.com/andrewfullerton/quickinspectR) with:

 ``` r